Holton Ahlers

-Holton Maddux Ahlers (AYE-lurrs; born November 10, 1999) is an American football quarterback.
-He plays college football for East Carolina.
-Ahlers attended and played football for D.H.
-Conley High School in Greenville, North Carolina.
+Holton Maddux Ahlers (AYE-lurrs; born November 10, 1999) is an American former professional football quarterback.
+He played college football for East Carolina.
 Ahlers is the career leader in passing yards, total offensive yards, passing touchdowns, touchdowns responsible for, completions, pass attempts, and rushing touchdowns by a quarterback in East Carolina history.
+Ahlers also played for the Arlington Renegades of the United Football League (UFL).